awsdocs/amazon-workdocs-administration-guide/doc_source/permissions.md

 # Permissions<a name="permissions"></a>

-Amazon WorkDocs controls access to folders and files through the use of permissions\.
-Permissions are applied based on the role of the user\.
+Amazon WorkDocs uses permissions to control access to folders and files\.
+Permissions are applied based on user roles\.

 **Topics**
 + [Roles](#roles)